Cassio-Tieres/Cassio-Tieres/README.md

 ### Welcome 🕷️

 Hello World.
-My name's Cássio, I'm 23 years old, and I'm a software engineer from Brazil.
+My name's Cássio, I'm 23 years old, and I'm a Data Analyst from Brazil.

 Here I put all my codes, and you can see everything about my work.